tecnosouza/tecnosouza/README.md

 # Henrique Claudino de Souza - [Developer mobile & FullStack Developer] 👋

-I´m software & data engineer who love new challenges & OpenSource contributions.
-My goal is to bring Science, Technology & the God's love word all over the world.
+I'm a software developer who loves new challenges.
+My goal is to leverage my learnings in the area and be able to contribute to the technology community.

-- :computer: I’m currently working on Data Science for HealthTech (twice award winner) & Marketing + Drop Shipping
+- :computer: I currently work as a full stack developer and mentor.
-- :chart_with_upwards_trend: I’m currently working on CryptoCurrency SmartContracts & FinTech
+- :chart_with_upwards_trend: Currently I'm working with language Ruby on rails, ExtJs, React, JAVA, JAVA - Android and Flutter.
-- :books: I’m constantly learning & improving my skills (data science, virtual reality and full stack develoer (web(front+back) & mobile))
+- :books: I'm constantly learning and improving my skills (data science, power BI and full stack developer (web (front+back) and mobile))
-- :moneybag: I’m looking for Data challenges to collaborate to world growth & DeFi chllanges to contribute to the Money Revolution
+- :moneybag: I'm always looking for challenges to support global growth and DeFi challenges to contribute to the cash revolution

 **Connect with me:**